brianvanburken/brianvanburken.github.io/_posts/2015-08-22-bulk-association-creation-in-rails.md

 end
 {% endprism %}

-When the content of a post is changed it passes the words to a service which tags the post.
-It deletes all the current taggings to make sure irrelevant tags are removed.
-Then it walks through all the tags that are stored.
-Below is the tagging service which is responsible for the automatic tagging.
+When changing the content of a post it passes the words to a service which tags the post.
+It deletes all the current taggings to make sure irrelevant tags are no longer present.
+Then it walks through all the stored tags.
+Below is the tagging service which handles the automatic tagging.

 {% prism ruby %}
 class TaggingService